Search the Whole Web to quickly find what you're looking for:

-By ‘robust’ evidence they mean that
+By ‘robust’ evidence they mean neither

-is adequate!
+They are both regarded as inadequate!
 They regard such lists as being based only on positive evidence and not on all reviews including those of research conducted on a condition where the results were also found to be negative or inconclusive.

 We would point out that although, for convenience, conditions with names such as nausea, vomiting and dental pain are treated as such (and successfully according to their requirements for ‘robust’ evidence) acupuncturists don’t treat such conditions!